-Software Development Is Not Like Writing A Story
+Software Development Is Not like Writing A Story

 I’ll be doing another post replacing the “Is Not” with “Is” soon.

-109-DrHorrible_NPH_01 In a story, you can’t have a lot of perfect characters.
+109drhorrible-nph-01 In a story, you can’t have a lot of perfect characters.
 That’s boring.
 So when you write a story, you write imperfections into the characters, into the situations, into the fabric of the story itself.

 In a piece of software, you CAN have a lot of perfect features.
 Even in a small piece of software, you want 2 or 3 features that rock hard.